aisamijeno/Exploratory-Data-Analysis-Course-Project/README.md

 ### **Peer-graded Assignment: Exploratory Data Analysis Course Project 1**

 ------
-This repository is a submission of *Aisa Mijeno* for Exploratory Data Analysis course project.
+This repository is a submission of *Aisa Mijeno* for Exploratory Data Analysis course project 1.
 <br>

 #### **Project Description**